Trump’s Vacation Spending Could Provide Child Care Or College To Thousands

-Donald Trump’s vacation spending is meeting the resistance of the tax paying public, Florida Congress members, Democratic Senators, and now a Joint Economic Committee.
-Think Progress reports that a Democratic Joint Economic Committee has done some number crunching on the topic, and says that taxpayer funds spent on Trump’s vacation spending could have provided child care for 2,338 children in Mississippi, or college tuition for 815 students in New Hampshire.
+Donald Trump’s vacation spending is meeting the resistance of the tax-paying public, Florida Congress members, Democratic Senators, and now a Joint Economic Committee.
+Think Progress reports that a Democratic Joint Economic Committee has done some number-crunching on the topic and says that taxpayer funds spent on Trump’s vacations could have provided child care for 2,338 children in Mississippi or college tuition for 815 students in New Hampshire.

 Think Progress also notes those numbers “are conservative” and only account for Trump’s vacation spending for this first three weeks in office.
 Since he took office on January 20, Donald Trump has visited a Trump-branded property for eight consecutive weekends.
-Trump’s Mar-A-Lago property is his favored choice for weekend getaways, and he has referred to it as the “Winter White House.”
+Trump’s Mar-a-Lago property is his favored choice for weekend getaways, and he has referred to it as the “Winter White House.”

 Se q está mal, pero no puedo evitar q me parezca gracioso q @realDonaldTrump se refiera a su casa en Palm Beach como la "Winter White House" pic.twitter.com/9eO7VPi9Nc